March 5, 2026

 “Eye rubbing adds an additional insult to the surface of the eye and to the surrounding eyelids and facial skin,” he said.
 “Instead, use lubricating ophthalmic solutions known as artificial tears.
 These drops will add back the moisture lost to evaporation and are soothing to the ocular surface.”

-• Blinking is the body’s way of re-establishing tears.
+• Don’t resist blinking, but pay attention to the urge to blink.
+Blinking is the body’s way of re-establishing tears.
 It is a sign of dry eyes and the need for a lubricant.

 • A gel drop is another option if the liquid tears are not effective.
 The gel form stays on the surface of the eye longer.